 You can apply the golden rules of accounting to make journal entries because it simplifies the rules of debit and credit of the double-entry system.

 Post to General ledger accounts

+The fourth step of the accounting process is to post the transactions from journals to general ledger accounts.
 The ledger is the principal book of the accounting system.
 A ledger is the collection of all the accounts, debited or credited, in the journal proper and various special journals.

 After recording the transactions in the journals or subsidiary books then the same transactions are posted to individual accounts in the general ledger.

-A General ledger account is in the shape of a ‘T’ which has a left‐hand side, called the debit side, and a right‐hand side, called the credit side.
+A General ledger account is in the shape of a ‘T’ which has a left‐hand side, called the debit side, and a right‐hand side called the credit side.

 An account is debited when an amount is entered on the left‐hand side and credited when an amount is entered on the right‐hand side.

 The purpose of a general ledger account is to determine a balance for each account in the records.
 An account is opened for every item, whether it is an asset, liability, income or expense, and the balance is determined for every account.

 A balance is determined by calculating the difference between the debit side and the credit side of each account.
 The left-hand side of an account represents the debit side, and the right-hand side, the credit side.

 For example, a Cash Account showing Debit balance: